 Furthermore, pressure from the expanding ice on the reservoir pushes the shore ice up into ridges that break up into chunks.
-Eventually you have a shelf of ice or ridges of piled ice that follow the slope of the shore.
-In the case of Susitna, the Watana reservoir will be a very deep reservoir with very steep shorelines.
+Eventually you have a In the case of Susitna, the Watana reservoir will be a very deep reservoir with very steep shorelines.
 The ice shelf will be tilted quite precipitously in spots.
 There will also be large areas of relatively flat shore ice in the big bays.
 An example of this would be where Watana Creek comes into the Susitna.